-- 1. The student should discuss his or her grievances with the Director of Graduate Studies to try to resolve such grievances informally. - 2.
-If the student continues to feel that the dismissal is improper or that the problems cannot be resolved through the discussion provided for in 1. above, the student shall forward a written request for review of his or her dismissal to the Department Chair.
+- 1. The student should first discuss his or her grievances with the Director of Graduate Studies to try to resolve such grievances informally. - 2.
+If the student continues to feel that the dismissal is improper or that the problems cannot be resolved through the discussion provided for in 1. above, the student shall forward a written request for review of his or her dismissal to the DEO.
 The letter should outline the grievances in reasonable detail.
-The student should also select two members of the graduate faculty and one graduate student from among those chosen to serve on dismissal review committees. - 3.
-The department chairperson will designate a chair of the review committee from among those persons identified by the student. - 4.
+The student should also select two members of the graduate faculty from among those chosen to serve on dismissal review committees.

+- 3. The DEO will designate a chair of the review committee from among those persons identified by the student. - 4.
 The review committee chair shall convene the committee as soon as possible.
 Normally it is expected that the review process will be completed within two weeks of its formal initiation by the student. - 5.
 The student requesting the review shall have the opportunity to discuss his or her grievances directly with the committee and to provide all supporting material relevant to the review. - 6.
 Upon examination of all relevant information the review committee shall communicate its findings and recommendation in writing to the student and to the department chair.
 The committee's report should include major considerations in its decision or recommendation.

-The department will elect four graduate faculty members and three graduate students at the beginning of each academic year to serve, if called upon, as members of an academic dismissal review committee.
+The department will elect four graduate faculty members at the beginning of each academic year to serve, if called upon, as members of an academic dismissal review committee.

+B. Assistant Status

-B. Assistant Status: An assistant (T.A. or R.A.) in the Department of French and Italian shall not be dismissed during his or her contractual tenure except as provided for in the Graduate College's statement, Graduate Assistant Dismissal Policy (approved by the Board of Regents, November 14, 1969, and available in the office of the Graduate College).
-In brief, grounds for dismissal are: (1) loss of student status; (2) any reason that would be sufficient to dismiss a faculty member in the course of his or her appointment; (3) failure to carry out instructions of his or her supervisor which relate to legitimately assigned duties.
+A TA in the Department of French and Italian shall not be dismissed during his or her contractual tenure except as provided for in the Graduate College's statement, Graduate Assistant Dismissal Policy (approved by the Board of Regents, November 14, 1969, and available in the office of the Graduate College).
+In brief, grounds for dismissal are: (1) loss of student status; (2) any reason that would be sufficient to dismiss a TA in the course of his or her appointment.
+In case of failure to carry out instructions of his or her supervisor which relate to legitimately assigned duties, a professional improvement plan is first instituted per what is implied by the Operations Manual.